 "I haven't gotten any answers from the Windows engineers as to whether this is a new policy or just something they're doing, but at a company like Microsoft something like this usually happens from the top down," David Thompson, CIO at Symantec, of Cupertino, Calif., said in a recent interview.
 "What this does is limit our ability to build products that are compatible with Vista.
 That's bad for customers."

 But it's also potentially good for Microsoft.
 The company for years has relied on Symantec, McAfee Inc., Trend Micro Inc. and CA Inc. to deliver antivirus products for Windows machines, and most PC manufacturers preload one of these vendors' AV suites on new computers.
-But that model could quickly
+But that model could quickly be going by the wayside, as Microsoft prepares to deliver Vista and works to entice consumers to switch to Windows Live OneCare.

 "Since many programs, including security software, use the kernel in undocumented ways, they had a concern," said Ron O'Brien, senior security analyst at UK-based antivirus firm Sophos plc.
 "PatchGuard will serve as a deterrent for a period of time, but will be circumvented sooner or later."